-D5 Required of All Recommended Recommended Required of Some Not Required
+D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-of All of Some

 D5 High school transcript X

-D5 College transcript(s) Χ
+D5 College transcript(s) X

-D5 Essay or personal ×
+D5 Essay or personal >

-statement Α
+statement ^

-D5 Interview Х
+D5 Interview Χ

-D5 Standardized test scores Х
+D5 Standardized test scores X

 D5 Statement of good

-standing from prior X
+standing from prior institution(s) X

-institution(s)

-D6 If a minimum high school grade point average is required 2.50 of transfer applicants, specify (on a 4.0 scale): 2.30
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.50

-D7 If a minimum college grade point average is required of 2.50 transfer applicants, specify (on a 4.0 scale): 2.50
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.50

-List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column
+- D8 List any other application requirements specific to transfer applicants: - List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-D9 JOINTH.
-Priority Date Closing Date Notification Date Reply Date Rolling Admission
+D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall Х
+D9 Fall X

 D9 Winter

-D9 Spring Х
+D9 Spring X

-D9 Summer Х
+D9 Summer X

-D10 Yes No

-open admission policy, if reported, apply to х
+D10 Yes No D10 Does an open admission policy, if reported, apply to transfer students? Х

-transfer tudents?

-D11 Describe additional requirements for transfer admission, if applicable:

-CDS-D Page 12

-Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: D13 Number Unit Type Maximum number of credits or courses that may be indiffibel semester transferred from a two-year institution: 70 units transferred from a two-year institution. uiits D14 Number Unit Type D14 Maximum number of credits or courses that may be 100 semester transferred from a four-year institution: 100 units D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: Not Applicable i Minimum number of credits that transfers must complete 36 at your institution to earn a bachelor's degree: D17 Describe other transfer credit policies:
+CDS-D Page 12 D11 Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: 2.00 D13 Number Unit Type D13 Maximum number of credits or courses that may be 70 semester units transferred from a two-year institution: Number D14 Unit Type D14 Maximum number of credits or courses that may be 100 semester units transferred from a four-year institution: D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: Not Applicable D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 36.00 D17 Describe other transfer credit policies: Military Service Transfer Credit Policies D18 Does your institution accept the following military/veteran transfer credits: Yes No American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Number Unit Type D19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): 100 D20 Number Unit Type semester units Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): 30 Yes No D21 Are the military/veteran credit transfer policies on your website?
+D21 If yes, please provide the URL where they can be located: https://insidecbu.calbaptist.edu/ D22 Describe other military/veteran transfer credit policies unique to your institution: